 The policy and procedures for Licensed Lay Worship Leaders are found in the LLWL Handbook, available under Downloads, below.

-Contact your presbytery/district to find out which LLWL course of study they recommend you attend for licensing.
-If you do not know what presbytery you are in, please contact your Conference office.
+Contact your regional council to find out which LLWL course of study they recommend you attend for licensing.